PBGLMichaelHall/ReadTheDocsQTL/docs/source/Sorghum.rst

 .. code:: r

-   #Use the function to plot allele frequencies per chromosome
+   **Use the function to plot allele frequencies per chromosome.**
-   #Second argument size specifes size of scalar factor on nSNPs and if you have a relatively small SNP set .001 is a good startin point otherwise set to 1
+   **Second argument size specifes size of scalar factor on nSNPs and if you have a relatively small SNP set .001 is a good startin point otherwise set to 1**

    Obs_Allele_Freq(SNPSet = df_filt, size = .001)

 .. figure:: ../images/23.png